Business Intelligence

 Next Steps for Implementation

 Start applying these ideas to streamline your data operations.
-Identify the teams that frequently face delays waiting for manual queries, and launch a pilot program to test natural language querying in real-world scenarios.
+Identify the teams that frequently face delays waiting for manual queries, and launch a pilot program to implement self-service analytics using natural language querying in real-world scenarios.
 Ensure your database schemas are current and include detailed column descriptions to help the AI grasp semantic relationships.
 Secure, read-only connections can help maintain compliance while empowering teams with faster, more reliable access to insights.

 FAQs